yungyuc/nsdhw_22sp/project/ottersome/README.md

-# RacImgLib(RIL): General Purpose Image Processing Framework
+# RacImgLib(RIL): General Purpose Image Processing Library

 This is a general purpose framework for image processing tasks.
 Its aim for the course will be humble in purpose but its lifetime will be longer than the